-What do Nicollet Mall, Rodeo Drive, 5th Avenue and Las Vegas Boulevard all have in common?
-They’re some of “America’s Best Shopping Streets.”
-Sure, we’ve got all the great restaurants and highly-fashionable stores all within walking distance, just like those other famous shopping roads.
-You know what makes Nicollet Mall stand head and shoulders above the others, though?
-We’ve got tax-free shopping on all apparel, AND the stuff here already costs less than it does on the coasts.
+Jump back on the Light Rail and get off at the Nicollet Mall Station.
+Once named one of “America’s Best Shopping Streets” with the likes of Rodeo Drive, 5th Avenue and Las Vegas Boulevard, Nicollet Mall stands head and shoulders above the others.
+We’ve have tax-free shopping on all apparel, AND the stuff here already costs less than it does on the coasts.
 It would be CRAZY not to load up on apparel while you’re here, so take a trip down to Nicollet Mall for a slice of shopping heaven.